xcomponent/xcfunctions.js/README.md

 Starts the event queue that polls the REST service for triggered methods to execute.
 Configuration is optional and specifies the target runtime url.
-Callback is optional and handles errors when initialization failes.
+Callback is optional and handles errors when initialization fails.

 ```js
 configuration = {